Boise Tire Removal

 How you get rid of tires affects the price:

-Self drop-off at tire shop: Cheapest option. $2-5 per passenger tire when buying new tires, $3-8 for drop-off only
+Self drop-off at tire shop: Cheapest option.
+A small per-tire fee when buying new tires, slightly higher for drop-off only

 Self drop-off at transfer station: Similar to tire shop prices plus any facility admission fees